w3c/web-advertising/success-criteria.md

 W3C Improving Web Advertising Success Criteria
 ==============================================

+Editor:
+* James Rosewell (james@51degrees.com)

 Abstract
 --------

-Referencing prior W3C values and principles, GDPR, and a limited number of external documents, this document defines success criteria to evaluate the interests of societies, people, publishers, marketers, and browser vendors.
+Referencing prior W3C values and principles, GDPR, and a limited number of external documents, this document defines success criteria to evaluate the benefit and impact on the interests of societies, people, publishers, marketers, and browser vendors.
 No one factor is assumed to be more or less important than another.

 The Improve Web Advertising working group has a shared goal of preserving the web as an open platform for diverse and rich experiences provided by multiple